Fellow beardsman, do you wear a CPAP mask to treat your sleep apnea? For those with sleep apnea, having a beard can make sleeping even more difficult.

 A continuous positive airway pressure (CPAP) mask helps treat obstructive sleep apnea that can cause you to stop breathing at night.
 Both a hose and mask are used to deliver steady, constant air pressure to the sleeping user.

 There are a few problems with CPAP masks, such as those that don’t fit and can’t create a tight seal around the mouth and nose.
 The right size mask that fits someone else may not fit you, based on face shape and size of facial hair.

 Can You Wear a CPAP Mask with a Beard?

-Yes, there are a few types of masks that fit full, thick beards, but if you have a longer yeard beard, you may find it uncomfortable to wear any kind of constricting headgear.
+Yes, there are a few types of masks that fit full, thick beards, but if you have a longer yeard beard this could be a challenge.
+So, you may find it uncomfortable wearing a mask with a beard or any kind of constricting headgear.

 However, the best CPAP masks for beards make it easy to sleep with this machine without ever having to trim your beard.

 Fit under your nose, sending air to your nasal passages with a flexible open design that will work with any beard.